pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 .. author: CF Bolz-Tereick
 -->

-In last weeks post I've described [how to use Z3 to find simple local peephole optimization patterns](finding-simple-rewrite-rules-jit-z3.html) to for the integer operations in PyPy's JIT.
+In my last post I've described [how to use Z3 to find simple local peephole optimization patterns](finding-simple-rewrite-rules-jit-z3.html) to for the integer operations in PyPy's JIT.
 An example is `int_and(x, 0) -> 0`.
-The post ended by discussing problems:

-- combinatorial explosion
-- non-minimal examples
-- how do we know that we even care about the patterns that it finds?

-In this post I want to discuss a different method:

-- start from real programs that we care about (e.g. benchmarks)
+In this post I want to scale up the problem of identifying possible optimizations to much bigger sequences, also using Z3.
+For that, I am starting with the JIT traces of **real benchmarks**, after they have been optimized by the optimizer of PyPy's JTI.
+Then we can ask Z3 to find inefficient integer operations in those traces.

+Starting from the optimized traces of real programs has a bunch of big advantages over the "classical" superoptimization approach of generating and then trying all possible sequences of instructions.
+It avoids the combinatorical explosion that happens with the latter approach.
+Starting from the traces of benchmarks or (even better) actual programs also makes sure that the missing optimizations that we actually care about the missing optimizations that are found in this way.
+And because the traces are analyzed after they have been optimized by PyPy's optimizer, we only get reports for *missing* optimizations, that the JIT isn't able to do (yet).

+The techniques and experiments I describe in this post are again the result of a bunch of discussions with John Regehr at a conference a few weeks ago, as well as reading his blog posts and papers.
+Thanks John!

+## High-Level Approach

+The approach works as follows:

+- Run benchmarks or other interesting programs and then dump the IR of the JIT traces into a file.
+The traces have at that point been already optimized by the PyPy JIT's optimizer.
-- take their traces, ignore all the non-integer operations
+- For every trace, ignore all the operations on non-integer variables.
-- translate the traces into big Z3 formulas, operation by operation
+- Translate every integer operation into a Z3 formula.
-- use Z3 to identify inefficiens in those concrete traces
+- For every operation, use Z3 to find out whether the operation is redundant (how that is done is described below).
+- If the operation is redundant, the trace is less efficient than it could have been, because the optimizer could also have removed the operation.
+Report the inefficiency.
-- minimize the inefficient programs by removing as many operations as possible
+- Minimize the inefficient programs by removing as many operations as possible to make the problem easier to understand.

-that way we don't have to generate all possible sequences of ir operations up to a certain size, and we also get optimizations that we care about, because the patterns come from real programs

-post will be more high-level and describe the general approach, but not go through the implementation in detail.

-## Background

-PyPy's JIT has historically always focused almost exclusively on the typical inefficiencies of Python programs, such as removing boxing, run-time type feedback, speculation type-specializing collections, etc. However, in the last two years I have applied the JIT also to a very different domain, that of CPU emulation, in the experimental [Pydrofoil](https://docs.pydrofoil.org) project (supports RISC-V and ARM by now).
-For Pydrofoil, the performance of integer operations is significantly more important than for "normal" Python code, which is why I've become much more interested in optimizing integer operations.
-The simple integer operation rewrites of the last post were all implemented long ago, and so were a lot of more complicated ones.
-But there surely are a lot of them missing, compared to mature compilers.

-Finding missing optimizations is quite hard to do manually, because it involves carefully staring at huge concrete traces of programs that we care about.
-So ideally we want to automate the problem.
-To make sure that we care about the optimizations that we find, we start from the traces of benchmarks that are interesting, such as booting Linux on the ARM and RISC-V emulators.

-## General Recipe for Finding Missing Optimizations

-We want to use it to find
-missing integer optimizations in the PyPy JIT.
-The general approach is to first collect a bunch of traces of integer heavy programs.
-Then we encode the integer operations in the traces into Z3 formulas and use different Z3 queries to identify inefficiencies in the traces.
-Once we found an inefficiency, we try to minimize the trace to the smallest trace that we can get that still shows an inefficiency to make it easier to understand.
-Then we inspect the minimized cases manually and (if possible) try to implement the missing optimizations.
-I'll write about each of these steps in turn.
+In the post I will describe the details and show some pseudocode of the approach.
+I'll also make the proper code public eventually (but it needs a healthy dose of cleanups first).

 ## Encoding Traces as Z3 formulas

 The last blog post already contained the code to encode individual trace operations into Z3 formulas, so we don't need to repeat that here.
 To encode